 In this part, we want to share some interesting facts about Trinidad and Tobago.
 It’s great to know about the country where you want to travel:

-● The Scarlet Ibis is the largest bird of Trinidad, Cocrico is the national bird of Tobago.
+● The largest habitat of the Scarlet Ibis is in Trinidad, and along with Cocrico, they are the national birds of Tobago.

-● The only acoustic musical instrument that was invited in the 20th century is Steel Pan.
-It is the birthplace in Trinidad and Tobago.
+● The only acoustic musical instrument that was invited in the 20th century is the steelpan.
+The birthplace of the instrument is Trinidad and Tobago.
 This instrument is also the national instrument of Trinidad and Tobago.

 ● This country is the happiest in the Caribbean.

-● First Black Miss Universe Queen was Trinidadian in 1977.
+● First Black Miss Universe Queen (1977) was Trinidadian.

 ● The Limbo dance is a dance of Trinidadians.

 ● The national motto of Trinidad and Tobago is: “Together we aspire, together we achieve.”

 ● The second-largest Hanuman Murti statue is in this country.

 ● Swiss Family Robinson movie was filmed in the country.